What’s the best time to post on Instagram in the UK?

 Instagram lets you use up to 2,200 characters in a post, but don’t feel like you have to use them all unless you need to.

 Later says the average caption is 405 characters, which is around 65-70 words.

 Regardless of whether you write two sentences or 20, you must nail the content.
-This infographic by Later demonstrates how to do just that:
+Here’s how to do just that (inspired by Later):

 When you’ve got a good thing going, keep it going by maintaining a steady stream of posts.
-Sinmi Adekola recommends a three-step strategy for this: Plan, Prepare and Automate.
+Sinmi Adekola, an award winning lash artist and trainer, and social media guru, recommends a three-step strategy for this: Plan, Prepare and Automate.